Numerical method for scattering problems in periodic waveguides

-To solve this problem with the method based on \eqref{eq:LAP_half}, we have two steps.
-The first step is to use the property $u_+=\phi$ on $\Gamma_1$ to decide a source term $f$.
-Then the next step is to use the source term to compute $u_+$ as the full-guide problem.
-As the second step is exactly the same as the full-guide problem, we only discuss the first step.
+To solve this problem with the method based on the approximation \eqref{eq:LAP_half}, a two-step method is developed.
+The first step use the density of $\mathcal{U}$ in $H^{1/2}(\Gamma_1)$ to determine a source term $f$.
+The second step use the source term to compute $u_+$, with the same method as the full-guide problem.
+As the second step is exactly the same as the full-guide problem, we only discuss the first step in this section.